pandalone/pandalone/README.rst

 Overview
 --------

-At the most fundamental level, an "execution" or a "run" of a processing can be thought like that ::
+At the most fundamental level, an "execution" or a "run" of any data-processing can be thought like that ::

            .--------------.     _____________        .-------------.